 Hoyoung Huh, M.D., Ph.D., has served as Lead Director of our board of directors since December 2017.
 He is the founder of pH Pharma and Healthcare & Humanity Foundation.
 Dr. Huh was a Managing Director of Konus Advisory Group, Inc. from January 2012 to September 2014.
 Prior to founding Konus Advisory Group, Inc., Dr. Huh was Chief Executive Officer and Chairman of the board of directors of BiPar Sciences, Inc. from February 2008 until December 2010.
 In addition, Dr. Huh has been involved in the formation, management and board positions of multiple biotechnology and innovation-based companies.
-He previously served as the Chairman of the board of directors of Geron Corporation from September 2011 to December 2018, and CytomX Therapeutics, Inc. from February 2012 to December 2018, a member of the board of directors of Rezolute, Inc. (f/k/a AntriaBio, Inc.) from 2013 to January 2019, the Chairman of the board of directors of Epizyme, Inc. from October 2009 to February 2012, and as a member of the board of directors of Facet Biotech Corporation, Nektar Therapeutics, Inc., Addex Therapeutics Ltd. and EOS, S.p.A (Milano, Italy).
+He previously served as the Chairman of the board of directors of Geron Corporation from September 2011 to December 2018, and CytomX Therapeutics, Inc. from February 2012 to December 2018, a member of the board of directors of Rezolute, Inc. (f/k/a AntriaBio, Inc.) from 2013 to January 2019, the Chairman of the board of directors of Epizyme, Inc., and as a member of the board of directors of Facet Biotech Corporation, Nektar Therapeutics, Inc., Addex Therapeutics Ltd. and EOS, S.p.A (Milano, Italy).
 Earlier in his career, Dr. Huh was a partner at McKinsey & Company.
-He holds A.B. in Biochemistry from Dartmouth College, an M.D. from Cornell University Medical College and a Ph.D. in Cell Biology and Genetics from Cornell University Sloan Kettering Institute.
+He holds A.B. in Biochemistry from Dartmouth College, a M.D. from Cornell University Medical College and a Ph.D. in Cell Biology and Genetics from Cornell University Sloan Kettering Institute.
 We believe Dr. Huh is qualified to serve on our board of directors based on his significant leadership experience in and familiarity with the biopharmaceutical industry.

 Suzanne Bruhn, Ph.D., has served as a member of our board of directors since July 2016.
 Dr. Bruhn currently serves as President and Chief Executive Officer of Tiaki Therapeutics, a preclinical biotechnology company, since May 2019.
-Prior to that, Dr. Bruhn served as President and Chief Executive Officer of Proclara

-Biosciences, Inc, a clinical-stage biotechnology company, from April 2017 until September 2018.
+Prior to that, Dr. Bruhn served as President and Chief Executive Officer of Proclara Biosciences, Inc, a clinical-stage biotechnology company, from April 2017 until September 2018.
 Prior to Proclara, Dr. Bruhn served as President and Chief Executive Officer of Promedior, Inc., a private clinical-stage biotech company developing targeted therapies to treat diseases involving fibrosis, from May 2012 until November 2015.
-She currently also serves on the board of directors of Aeglea BioTherapeutics, Inc, a publicly traded biotherapeutics company, from February 2017, Retrophin, Inc., a publicly traded pharmaceutical company, from April 2020, and Cerecor Inc., a publicly traded pharmaceutical company, from April 2020.
-She previously served as a member of the board of directors of Novelion Therapeutics, Inc, a publicly traded pharmaceutical company, from October 2017 through January 2020, and Raptor Pharmaceuticals Corp., a publicly traded pharmaceutical company, from April 2011 until it was acquired by Horizon Pharma plc in October 2016.
+She currently also serves on the board of directors of Aeglea BioTherapeutics, Inc, a publicly traded biotherapeutics company, from February 2017 and Novelion Therapeutics, Inc, a publicly traded pharmaceutical company, from October 2017.
+She previously served as a member of the board of directors of Raptor Pharmaceuticals Corp., a publicly traded pharmaceutical company, from April 2011 until it was acquired by Horizon Pharma plc in October 2016.
 She holds a B.S. in Chemistry from Iowa State University and a Ph.D. in Chemistry from Massachusetts Institute of Technology and completed her postdoctoral fellowship in the department of human genetics at Harvard Medical School.
-We believe Dr. Bruhn is qualified to serve on our board of directors based on her extensive expertise and experience in the biopharmaceutical industry, including her expertise in the development of treatments for rare diseases and diseases involving fibrosis.
+We believe Dr. Bruhn is qualified to serve on our board of directors based on her expertise and experience in the biopharmaceutical industry, including her expertise in the development of treatments for rare diseases and diseases involving fibrosis.